nhsengland/it-standards/security/acceptable-cloud-tools.md

 -   Data Protection Act and General Data Protection Regulation.
 -   Public Records Acts.

 When we receive a request for information, we need to know where we hold all the relevant information.
-Storing business information on appropriate MoJ systems helps us, because:
+Storing business information on appropriate corporate systems helps us, because:

 -   We can provide evidence about decisions.
 -   We understand the information held, and where to find it.
 -   We can transfer records to The National Archives.

 Therefore, always store NHS information in NHS systems.
 If you use a tool for work tasks, make sure the key information is stored in an appropriate NHS system.
-Guidance on what you must keep is available on the Intranet [here](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/).
+Guidance on what you must keep is available on the Intranet, search for "Records Management" .
 At regular and convenient intervals, transfer the information to an appropriate NHS system.
 Do the same when you finish the work.
 Don't forget to remove any redundant information from a tool by clearing or deleting data if it has been preserved in an NHS system.

 Many tools lets you export your data.
 You can then store it on an appropriate NHS system.
 Sometimes it's easier to copy and paste text into a new document.
 Make sure that only the correct people have access to the information.
 This is important after staff or organisational changes, for example.

-For more guidance, read the [Information Management](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/) section on the Intranet.
-There is also help on [responding to requests for information](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).
+For more guidance, read the Records Management and Freedom of Information sections on the Intranet.

 ## Acceptable Use